Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible

 cf. \citep{geuken2025}.
 However, the growth conditions are not the focus of this study and furthermore, they are usually implicitly included in the training data.
 They are thus not considered further at this point and the interested reader is referred to \citep{linden2023, geuken2025} for details on how to design such terms.
 Following \citep{linden2023, geuken2025}, the energy normalization is just a constant shift with respect to the undeformed configuration $\boldsymbol F = \boldsymbol I = \delta_{ij} \, \boldsymbol e_i \otimes \boldsymbol e_j$, i.e.,

 The stress normalization is already included through the Lagrange multiplier in the extended stress, see Eq.~\eqref{eq_inc_stress_split}.

 \begin{remark} Kolmogorov--Arnold Networks (KANs) \citep{liu2025kan} currently emerge as promising alternatives to ICNNs.
 They were first applied to constitutive modeling by \citet{abdolazizi2025} and afterwards extended to account for polyconvexity in \citep{thako2025}.
 While the Kolmogorov--Arnold representation theorem provides a strong theoretical background, the approximation capabilities of KANs, especially under further constraints such as convexity, and limitations are yet to be explored more deeply and universal approximation theorems (for those specific cases) are to be developed.
 While this states an interesting, future challenge, it is beyond the scope of this work and not necessary for the present purpose since ICNNs already guarantee universal approximation.
 Furthermore, the required Perm$(3)$-invariance could also be ensured via Deep Sets \citep{zaheer2018} to eventually save some computational time.
 However, it has not yet been investigated whether universal approximation can be achieved for the underlying constraints of $\Pi_3$-invariance and convexity.
-The proposed average technique in Eq.~\ref{nn_energy} is simple, effective, does not limit the network expressiveness and is computationally efficient since the network evaluations can be performed simultaneously.
-Nevertheless, Deep Sets are another noteworthy option for future studies. \end{remark}
+The proposed averaging technique in Eq.~\ref{nn_energy} is simple, effective, does not limit the network expressiveness and is computationally efficient since the network evaluations can be performed simultaneously. \end{remark}